You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 The Shared Purpose

-When everyone is there for the same explicit purpose—meeting new people in a platonic context—the expectations are clear from the start.
-There's no ambiguity, no reading between the lines, no wondering "Are they interested in me romantically?"
+When everyone is there for the same explicit purpose—meeting new people in a respectful, structured setting—the expectations are clearer from the start.
+There's less ambiguity, fewer mixed signals, and more space for real conversation.

 In our messaging: